 - 1/8 teaspoon grated lemon peel

 - 1/3 cup dry bread crumbs

 - 2 tablespoons butter, melted

 - Place water in a large saucepan.
 Bring to a boil.
-Reduce heat; add scallops and poach, uncovered, for 6 minutes or until firm and opaque.
+Reduce heat; add scallops and poach, uncovered, 6 minutes or until firm and opaque.
 Drain scallops, reserving 1 cup liquid.

 - Sprinkle scallops with salt.
 In a large skillet, saute mushrooms and shallots in butter until tender.
 Add scallops; cook 2 minutes longer.
-Remove from the heat and set aside.
+Remove from heat and set aside.

 - For sauce, in a small saucepan, melt butter.
 Stir in flour until smooth; gradually add milk and reserved poaching liquid.
-Bring to a boil; cook and stir for 2 minutes or until thickened.
-Stir in the cheese, sherry, salt, lemon juice, pepper and lemon peel; add to skillet.
+Bring to a boil; cook and stir 2 minutes or until thickened.
+Stir in cheese, sherry, salt, lemon juice, pepper and lemon peel; add to skillet.

 Originally published as Scallops in Shells in Taste of Home Christmas Annual Annual 2012, p44

 Enjoy this recipe with a light-bodied white wine such as Sauvignon Blanc or Pinot Grigio.